 The Pink Beach of Great Santa Cruz Island in Zamboanga City

-It has almost been a decade since I last set foot on Zamboanga City, also known as Asia’s Latin City.
-I mean, I’ve technically been there during the stopover in one of my recent tours, but I don’t consider that as my last visit to the city since I didn’t get to explore it during then, unlike my trip to Zamboanga City now.
+It has almost been a decade since I last set foot in Zamboanga City, also known as Asia’s Latin City.
+I’ve technically been there during the stopover in one of my recent tours, but I don’t consider that my last visit to the city since I didn’t get to explore it during then, unlike my trip to Zamboanga City now.

 [Click here to search for the best hotels in Zamboanga City]

 The boat leaving for Santa Cruz Island is located at Paseo del Mar.
-When we arrived at the harbor, we met Richard Aliangan from the Zamboanga City Tourism Office.
+We met Richard Aliangan from the Zamboanga City Tourism Office when we arrived at the harbor.
 Richard briefed us about the trip and gave us a life vest each.

 We sat on the boat comfortably and did not wait long for the trip to start.
-After less than 20 minutes, we already reached the entrance of the Great Santa Cruz Lagoon!
+After less than 20 minutes, we already reached the Great Santa Cruz Lagoon entrance!
 From there, we got into another boat that would serve as our tour boat.

 The entrance to the lagoon was picturesque.
 It was so silent and beautiful.
 As we sailed towards it, I couldn’t help but repeatedly utter a silent “wow” in my awe.
 The mangrove-covered lagoon was simply just perfect.
 It was as if I have entered another dimension, where there are no people, no technology, no anything, just the calm waters of the lagoon, mangroves, and migratory birds.